Director – Day Program

-The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
+The goal of SIG is to provide an exceptional three-week experience by creating a community of student learners who share common interests, abilities, and goals.
 It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.

-- A Master’s degree or higher is preferred
+- A Master’s degree or higher (preferred).

-- A minimum of three years of administrative or supervisory experience in an educational Institution; seasonal recreational or academic program
+- A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational or academic program.

-- Business acumen needed to operate and to direct the social, emotional, and financial needs of a gifted and talented academic program
+- Business acumen needed to operate and to direct the social, emotional, and financial needs of a gifted and talented academic program.

 - Operates the SIG program in accordance with the mission and philosophy of the Summer Institute for the Gifted.

 - Supervises and directs all staff in a professional and appropriate manner.

 - Interacts with students and staff informally on a regular basis to develop an understanding of students’ individual academic levels, social, and emotional needs.

 - Communicates general and significant issues to the assigned Program Director.

 - Completes all pre-program training, including attending a required one-day webinar training in May, watching assigned webinars, reading through manuals/handbooks, and participating in phone calls and email correspondence from SIG Central.